 - Luci Clapton (Assistant Principal)

-All Adults, including the designated safeguarding teachers, have a duty of care by law to refer all known or suspected cases of abuse to the relevant agency including social services or the police.
-Where a disclosure is made to a visiting staff member from a different agency, e.g. Connexions or School Nurse, it is the responsibility of that agency staff to formally report the referral to the School’s Designated Person in the first instance.
-Where the disclosure is made by a child attending an alternative provision, the referral should be recorded and referred to the On-Site Senior Designated Person and a formal notification made to the school’s SDP where the child is on roll for information or appropriate action to be taken.
+All adults, including the Designated Safeguarding Leads, have a duty of care by law to refer all known or suspected cases of abuse to the relevant agency including social services or the Police.
+Where a disclosure is made to a visiting staff member from a different agency, e.g. Connexions or School Nurse, it is the responsibility of that agency staff to formally report the referral to the school’s Senior Designated Lead in the first instance.
+Where the disclosure is made by a child attending an alternative provision, the referral should be recorded and referred to the On-Site Senior Designated Lead and a formal notification made to the school’s DSL where the child is on roll for information or appropriate action to be taken.
 Any records made should be kept securely (locked) on the child’s main school/Child Protection file.

 What is considered as child abuse?